alensuljkanovic/silvera/docs/deployment.md

 !!! note

-    Current version of Silvera has no support for replicas and restart_policy.
+    Current version of Silvera has no support for *replicas* and *restart_policy*.
     Model will be compiled, but these attributes will be ignored.

 Following example shows how deployable can be defined: